Two-dimensional pulse dynamics and the formation of bound states on electrified falling films

 and $q_1 = F_1 + \mathcal{E}_1$, where $F_1$ contains terms all of which vanish when $Re=0$, and \bea \mathcal{E}_1 = \frac{1}{3}\We\,h^3 \left( E_{2x} + 2 h_{x}h_{xx} \right), \eea \cite[see][]{tseluiko2010dynamics} and

 where $F_2$ contains terms all of which vanish when $Re=0$.
 The electric-field contribution $\mathcal{E}_2$ must be found by considering the electric field problem at the appropriate order, but is not needed for the present non-electrified case.
 Equation \eqref{eq:TFE3} is valid provided that $\Ca=O(\delta^2)$, $\We=O(\delta^{-1})$, $\cot \beta=O(\delta^{-1})$ and $Re=O(1)$.
-The pulse solution to this equation is shown in figure \ref{fig:accuracy}(b) with a dot-dashed line which almost coincides with the thick solid line representing the boundary-element solution.
+The pulse solution to this equation is shown in figure \ref{fig:branch}(c) with a dot-dashed line which almost coincides with the thick solid line representing the boundary-element solution.

-The pulse profile in figure \ref{fig:accuracy}(b) decays monotonically on the upstream side and has an oscillatory decay on the downstream side.
-Since the pulse speed is greater than the speed of linear long waves, namely $2\sin \beta = 0.313$, this is consistent with the predictions of the decay rate calculations of \S~\ref{sec:farfield}.
-The calculations made in that section predict that, when the Bond number is not small, the decay is monotonic both upstream and downstream of the pulse maximum.
+The pulse profile in figure \ref{fig:branch}(c) decays monotonically on the upstream side and has an oscillatory decay on the downstream side.
+Since the pulse speed is greater than the speed of linear long waves, namely $2\sin \beta = 0.313$, this is consistent with the predictions of the decay rate calculations discussed in Appendix~\ref{sec:farfield}.
+These calculations predict that when the Bond number is not small the decay is monotonic both upstream and downstream of the pulse maximum.
 Figure \ref{fig:ca0p75}(a) shows the pulse profile for $\Ca=0.3$ and $\beta=0.75\upi$.
 The pulse speed is $c^* = 3.82$.
 Evidently the decay is monotonic on both sides of the pulse.
-For these parameter values the calculation described in \S~ \ref{sec:farfield} yields the upstream and downstream decay rates $0.576$ and $-0.741$ respectively, and these show good agreement with the profile calculated using the boundary-element method, as can be seen in Figure \ref{fig:ca0p75}(b).
+For these parameter values the calculation described in Appendix~ \ref{sec:farfield} yields the upstream and downstream decay rates $0.576$ and $-0.741$, respectively, and these show good agreement with the profile calculated using the boundary-element method, as can be seen in Figure \ref{fig:ca0p75}(b).
 The figure also shows streamlines inside the film in a frame of reference travelling at the speed of the pulse.
 These indicate the presence of a trapped eddy in the main part of the pulse.
 Solitary wave eddies have recently been observed experimentally on a gravity-driven film at non-zero Reynolds number by \cite{reck2015recirculation}.